fortrabbit/help/docs/verify-access-methods.md

 Password:   Your fortrabbit Account password
 ```

 To verify that SFTP access works, open a terminal and type the following, but use your own App name and the correct region.
-If you are using a specific framework such as Craft CMS or Laravel, then before running the commands, go to the root folder of the App first.
-That folder is usually called `public` or `web` (depending on system).
+If you are using a specific framework such as Craft CMS or Laravel, then before running the commands, go to the root path of the App first.
+That folder is usually called `public` or `web` (depending on CMS or framework).

 ```bash
 $ unset SSH_AUTH_SOCK